conan-io/docs/reference/commands/lock/create.rst

   }

 This behavior is very important to be able to capture multiple different configurations (Linux/Windows, shared/static, Debug/Release, etc) that might have different dependency graphs.
+See the :ref:`lockfiles tutorial<tutorial_versioning_lockfiles>`, to read more about lockfiles for multiple configurations.

 If we want to trim unused versions and packages we can force it with the ``--lockfile-clean`` argument: